abdobargush/dia/README.md

 ## Portfolio
 The portfolio is built as a custom type post.
 You can browse it using the path `http://yourdomain.com/portfolio`

+## PSD version
+There are also psd files for the design you it can be found here: http://goo.gl/FuzkmT

 ## License
 DIA' is licensed unde MIT License.
 Download it for free, use it to build somethting cool and have fun!